-Ascenda Capital, CMFA Create 198 Units of High Quality Middle-Income Housing in San Diego County with the $97 Million Acquisition of Latitude33 Apartments in Escondido, CA.
+Ascenda Capital, CMFA Create 198 Units of Middle-Income Housing in San Diego County with the $97 Million Acquisition of Latitude33 Apartments in Escondido, CA.

 Dec 01, 2021, 10:40 ET